falconcomputing/merlin-compiler/On-Cloud/AWS/DEPLOY.md

 ------------------------------------
 ***Creating AWS F1 Instance***<br>
 You will need F1 instance for the following steps to deploy and run your accelerated application using FPGAs.
-For instructions on how create to F1, please refer to <a href="PREREQUISITES.md">Prerequisites</a> section:
+For instructions, how to create F1, please refer to "Setting up F1, EC2 Instances to Run Application on FPGA" in the <a href="PREREQUISITES.md">Prerequisites</a>.

 ***Running Your Accelerated Application on AWS F1***<br>
 1. Copy the package